octimot/StoryToolkitAI/docs/testing.md

 - Start a Resolve connection (on macOS or Windows with Resolve installed) and run a marker operation.
 - Generate a story via Assistant and export it as EDL/XML.

-Run these manually before a release candidate.
+Run these manually before a release.
 Record the environment (OS version, architecture, Python version, application commit/build, model names, FFmpeg version and Resolve version/edition when applicable) alongside each result.